code-distortion/backoff/README.md

 ### No Backoff

-The no backoff strategy doesn't allow retries at all.
+The "no backoff" algorithm doesn't allow retries at all.

 This might be useful for testing purposes.
 See [Backoff and Test Suites](#backoff-and-test-suites) for more options when running tests.